 How do I know if I should accept or reject a FamilySearch match?
 Here is a good case in point.
-Here is a newly transcribed record for a Corporal John R. Bowman.
+This is a newly transcribed record for a Corporal John R. Bowman.
 He was a Corporal from North Carolina in the 117th Infantry 30 Division during WWI.
-After typing in the information, and clicking on FamilySearch, you notice that FamilySearch comes up with a match with the same death year, but he is from the state of Massachussetts.
+After typing in the information, and clicking on FamilySearch, you notice that FamilySearch comes up with a match with the same death year, but he is from the state of Massachusetts.
 Maybe I need to look at the record a bit more closely.

 Making sure I am logged in to FamilySearch, I look at the match FamilySearch offered a bit more closely.
 Click on the name in blue under the FamilySearch Record.

 FamilySearch has this record.
 Notice this man is from Maine.
 The man we have on record is from North Carolina.
 This is not the same individual.

 Going back to my transcription, I can clearly see this is not the same person, so I reject the record.

 A new box pops up.
 If you do not want to do anything further.
 Click the X and the window will go away.

 EXTRA STEPS THAT ARE NOT NECESSARY BUT CAN BE A FUN CHALLENGE

 If you desire to have this record added to FamilySearch and matched, you can create a PID number in FamilySearch and match this on your own.

 Make sure you are logged in to FamilySearch.
 Click on FamilyTree.